• Skip to primary navigation

 cinnamon roll on a plate

-How to Make Quick Cinnamon Rolls
+How to Make Quick One Hour Cinnamon Rolls

-• Add yeast mixture to your dry ingredients and eggs.
-Mix dough for 10 minutes using the bread hook of your mixer or by hand.
-If your mixer seems to be working too hard to knead the dough, do it by hand.
+• Mix dough for 10 minutes using the bread hook on your stand mixer or by hand.

 • Cover dough and allow to rest for 10 minutes.
-We are at 35 minutes and counting.

 bowl of cinnamon roll dough